Specialized Treatment for Childhood Liver Diseases

-We offer North Carolina’s highest level of specialty care for children with a rare condition called portal hypertension liver disease.
-It can occur when the portal vein -- which carries blood to the liver -- is narrowed or blocked.
+We offer North Carolina’s highest level of specialty care for children with portal hypertension.
+This serious condition occurs when blood pressure in the portal vein -- the vein that carries blood to the liver -- is elevated.

-If your child needs liver surgery, you can be confident in the range of our expertise.
+If your child needs liver or bile duct surgery, you can be confident in the range of our expertise.
 Duke Children’s is one of a small number of U.S. hospitals verified as a Level I children's surgery center by the American College of Surgeons.
 This Level I designation recognizes our commitment to providing the safest and highest-quality surgical care to our young patients.

 If a liver transplant is necessary, your child is in excellent hands.
 Our pediatric liver transplant program is the largest in the region, and our survival rates exceed the national average.

 Many of our doctors are actively involved in research, which means your child may be eligible to receive innovative therapies only available through participation in clinical trials.

 Many pediatric liver diseases must be monitored on a regular basis.
-If it is safe for your child, we can work with their local doctor to coordinate lab tests and manage your child’s treatment plan so you can stay as close to home as possible and appropriate.
+If it is safe for your child, we can work with their local doctor to coordinate lab tests and manage their treatment plan so you can stay as close to home as possible.